 All too often this approach is driven by the leaders’ pride.
 Proverbs 16:18 warn us that, “Pride goes before destruction, and a haughty spirit before a fall.”
 Jesus identifies this model as the way non-believers in his day were leading, and compares it to how His followers are to lead: “You know that those who are regarded as rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you.
 Instead, whoever wants to become great among you must be your servant” (Mark 10:42-44).
 Similarly Peter exhorts leaders to lead by “not domineering over those in your charge, but being examples…” (I Peter 5:3).

 The Other Extreme: Laissez-Faire Leadership

 It is easy to go to the other extreme.
 Unfortunately, I’ve had a few supervisors of this persuasion as well.
 These leaders provide very little direction or supervision to their staff, which is equally harmful to their staff’s development and the accomplishment of the mission.

 Sometimes they take this approach because they are newly appointed leaders who don’t feel they have anything to offer, especially to more senior staff now under their supervision.
 Other times they are veterans who have only a few more years left and are “sliding for home.”
-It just takes too much energy to provide good leadership and direction to staff, and so they provide as little as necessary.
+It just takes too much energy to provide good leadership and direction to staff, and so they provide as little as possible.
 Whatever the reason, when serving under laissez-faire leaders I did not flourish either.
 I was not developed, trained, or mentored, and so was not very productive.